Overnight Camp FAQ

 Cell phones

 Cell phones will remain in the bunk rooms during the day and will be accessible to players right before/after meal times, when we have scheduled breaks at the dorms, and just before bed.
-We will ask all campers to not use their phones after 10pm and if individuals are on their phones at night we may confiscate them until morning.
-Exceptions made upon request.

 Safety / other